Aeastr/Portal/README.md

   Mark any view as a portal source or destination, keyed by static IDs or `Identifiable` items.

 - **Easy Integration**
-  Add portal support to any view hierarchy with a single modifier or wrapper, no custom presentation code required.
+  Install `PortalContainer` once at your root view and every sheet/navigation stack automatically gains portal support—no custom presentation code required.

 - **Customizable Animations**
   Fine-tune transitions with `PortalTransitionConfig` for control over timing, easing, and corner styling.